InfyniteHeap/ssd1315/README.md

 ## Contributing

 Thank you for your interest in contributing to this project!
-If you find anywhere contains bugs or any ideas that can make this project better and more effect, please open an issue or commit a pull request! :)
+If you find any bugs or have suggestions to improve this project, please open an issue or submit a pull request! :)